bscheibe/sdotcomv2/README.md

     -Copy Data from a previous author and fill in the required fields.
 Remember to change the name from say `latif` to your name
     -SHOULDDO: Create a different image for an author
 3. Go to Finder and open up the folder `~/Documents/roadmunkWebsite/views/blog`.
 Duplicate any file in the folder and rename it the name of the URL you want to see after `roadmunk.com/blog/`.
-5. Go back to Sublime Text and navigate to the file under `views/blog`.
+4. Go back to Sublime Text and navigate to the file under `views/blog`.
 Open it up.
-6. Type your blog post in the blog content div using HTML.
+5. Type your blog post in the blog content div using HTML.
 Ignore the banner if statement.
 Save your changes with `Cmd+S`
-7. Open up `data/blog/blog.js`.
+6. Open up `data/blog/blog.js`.
 Save your changes with `Cmd+S`.
-    -Copy over a previous blog post's data (located between the `{...}`) and paste it below it. **Remember to add commas after each blog post like so`{...},` except for the last one**
+    - Copy over a previous blog post's data (located between the `{...}`) and paste it below it. **Remember to add commas after each blog post like so`{...},` except for the last one**
-    -Fill in the blog post data.
+    - Fill in the blog post data.
 Each are described below:
         - **title**: The title of the blog post that will be display to the reads
         - **image**: The image you want to use in the top header.
 If you don't want to use one just put 'none'.
 If you do put in a image remember to place it in the `roadmunkWebsite/images/` directory and refer to 3.3 above
         - **icon** : The icon you want to use on the main blog page.
 You can choose from any of the ones found here: http://getbootstrap.com/components/#glyphicons.
 All you need to do is add the name of the icon following `gylphicon-`